Which is the best MIDI keyboard for FL Studio?

 Sitting at 5 inches by 12 inches, the Alesis V-Mini MIDI keyboard is a tightly packed piece of hardware that still manages to get the job done.

 Not only that, but it looks like a high-end product for its size.
+In fact I was very impressed by the fact that the keys felt like a real piano.

 The V-Mini – designed by long-running music equipment manufacturer Alesis – features 25 mini keys, 4 backlit drum pads and 4 assignable knobs.
-It’s basic, but it’s everything you need if you are just starting out on FL Studio or just want every key feature in a streamlined design that you can fit under your arm.
+It’s basic, but it’s everything you need if you are just starting out on FL Studios or just want every key feature in a streamlined design that you can fit under your arm.

 As an addition, the light-blue backlit lights are a nice touch that make the device look and feel premium.
 With Alesis behind the design, you can bet that it also performs like a premium product.